Best Android launchers of 2017

 What can I say about Nova Launcher that hasn't been said before?
 It's one of the best of its kind.
 It is constantly being updated, there's an active community behind it, it has copious amounts of customization options, and the developers are adding the newest features from stock Android soon after they get unveiled.
 This year, Nova received true Google Now integration on the home screen, and recently got Sesame Shortcuts integration, which is an immensely useful feature, in my humble opinion.
 If you all the newest features from Oreo and Nougat—app shortcuts, notification dots, notifications badges and whatnots, adaptive icons, swipe up app drawer, and much, much more—then Nova is one of the best Android launchers you can get.

 Who is Nova Launcher for?
 Nova Launcher Prime is worth every penny, but the free version is a good starting point to get into Android customization.
-This launcher is for those who want to get into the nitty-gritty of it and adjust every aspect of their home screens.
+This launcher is for those who want to get into the nitty-gritty of it and adjust every aspect of their home screens, making it one of the best launchers for Android in 2017 and beyond.

 Free / Plus ($4.99 as an in-app purchase)